Menu

 Learning behaviours

-a majority of 'Consistently' ratings in the Semester 1 report
+90% of Learning Behaviour ratings are ranked as ‘Consistently’ on the Semester 1 report

-a majority of grades greater than 80% for the Year 10 or 11 equivalent subject in Semester 1
+An overall Unit Result of ‘B+ or higher’ for the Year 10 or 11 equivalent subject in Semester 1

 Design and Creative Arts subjects / Media